 Enter the bluetooth configurations and pair up a keyboard.
 This is not always foolproof cause lack of input makes it hard to see the pin number.
 I seem to just fumble until this step works.

 Once you have Launchy and a Bluetooth keyboard your Glass is magically transformed into a computer, rather than a pair of futuristic glasses.
-You could try loading the Ingress apk and using a Bluetooth keyboard/mouse to interact with the game, or load Google Drive to scroll through your documents while on-the-go… the possibilities are endless, and with XE10 Glass will begin to realize many of our ideas and dreams for the platform.
+You could try loading the Ingress apk and using a Bluetooth keyboard/mouse to interact with the game, or load Speccy to help you diagnose your pc… the possibilities are endless, and with XE10 Glass will begin to realize many of our ideas and dreams for the platform.

 The process of building apps for Glass through a set of RESTful services (the Mirror API) sounds amazing, but many of us still want more.
 While many developers have been looking forward to the Glass Developers Kit (GDK), where more robust native apps can be created, some of us have been dreaming of what Glass would be like with the full Web.